 Have you ever found yourself fancying another partner or beating up your boss?
 If you’re like me, this can feel really “unethical” and be a shock to realize!
 You might feel upset that there’s a part of you that might be enjoying these rebellious acts, which you would otherwise never do in real life.

 In daily life, the mind and the body are constantly picking up on energy and information around us.
-When something isn’t to our liking, our nervous system will automatically trigger a response (fight, flight or freeze) that might involve any number of responses, like actually running away or fighting off the problem.
-Or in some cases, day-dreaming of a parallel reality, visualizing the worst happening, etc.
+When something isn’t to our liking, our nervous system will automatically trigger a response (fight, flight or freeze) to wade off the problem.
+Or in some cases, daydreaming of a parallel reality, visualizing the worst happening, etc.

-So, it can help to understand that the mind creating all these negative (and positive) scenarios is actually a creative, albeit not always helpful, way to cope with the uncomfortable present moment.
+So, it can help to understand that the mind’s creation of all these negative (and positive) scenarios is actually a creative, albeit not always helpful, way to cope with the uncomfortable present moment.

 These ways of dealing with stress are called coping mechanisms.
 If you’re not happy with the response your mind is choosing, you can definitely do something about it.